 CHESSanity was founded in 2014 by FIDE Master Wesley Wang and National Master Warren Wang, two brothers hailing from Jericho, NY, in response to huge demands from Long Island chess parents for quality and collegiate chess lessons.
-In 2022, following the departure of Wesley to Harvard, the responsibility was passed to Weijie-Jay Li, another student from Jericho.
+Following the departure of Jericho's Weijie-Jay Li to Stanford, the responsibility was passed to Candidate Master Thomas Li, a student from The Wheatley School.

 Candidate Master Weijie-Jay Li